 Chez Billy Sud

-Enjoy brunch in Georgetown on the hidden patio of Chez Billy Sud.
+Enjoy brunch in Georgetown on the intimate patio of Chez Billy Sud.
 The Bitches loved the brunch cocktails, the muffins, the Benedict, and the brunch burger.
-Chez Billy also offers French toast, a salmon tartine, an herb omelet, and more.
-Brunch is served on Saturdays and Sundays from 11 a.m. until 2 p.m.
+This French spot is perfect for an upscale brunch date.
 Read our thoughts here.
 1039 31st St. N.W., Washington, D.C.

 Barcelona Wine Bar

 Barcelona is a chic hot-spot on 14th Street with great Spanish tapas and sangria.
 Bitches loved the lobster eggs Benedict, steak & eggs, and pancakes.
 Choose from many tapas options such as tortilla and croquetas and more brunch options such as French toast.
-Enjoy the gorgeous patio and delicious food on Saturdays and Sundays from 11 a.m.-3 p.m.
 We love it so much, we hosted our 5th birthday party there!
-Read the Bitches review here–we gave them an A. 1622 14th St. N.W., Washington, D.C.
+Read the Bitches review here.
+1622 14th St. N.W., Washington, D.C.

-Head to Logan Circle for a very yellow patio brunch at Le Diplomate.
+Head to 14th for a quintessential Washington patio brunch at Le Diplomate.
 Try the steak & eggs, the moules frites, or French toast with vanilla poached pineapple.
 The bread basket, French toast, multiple omelets, Benedicts, and cheese selections are all top notch–you can’t go wrong.
 Make sure to save room for dessert!
-Brunch is served from 9:30 a.m. until 3 p.m.
 Read what the Bitches had to say here.
 1601 14th St. N.W., Washington, D.C.

-BitchBiz: Bitches Who Brunch partners with Eatwell DC, Central, Pinstripes, Silver, and Lavagna.
+BitchBiz: Bitches Who Brunch partners with City Perch and Lavagna.
 While this article was written independently by Bitches Who Brunch, we do receive compensation from the companies.